Buenos Aires Buenos Aires Fd, Argentina Travel Guide

 Summers can be warm and muggy, with occasional thunderstorms.
 Pack light clothing and drink plenty of water.

 Winters are mild but it's possible to be chilly, especially in the evenings.
-Layers are recommended for comfort.
+Wearing layers is recommended for comfort.